uzzal2k5/docker_k8s_training/README.md

         Requirements: Experience with Docker
         Duration :   16 hours  and k8s
         Audience
-              1. System Administartor
+              1. DevOps Engineers
-              2. DevOps Engineers
+              2. Architects
-              3. Operations
+              3. Software Developers
-              4. Architects
+              4. Deployment engineers

 7) Customize your course for you or your organization contact through skype or hangout ( uzzal2k5 )